tarek-iraqi/Simple.DynamicPolicyPermissions/README.md

-4. This library does not override or interfere with the normal behaviour of .Net in definig normal policies and roles, so you still can add your specific polices and roles side by side and use the `Auhhorize` attribute in your controllers in the normal way.
+4. This library does not override or interfere with the normal behaviour of .Net in definig normal policies and roles, so you still can add your specific polices and roles side by side and use the `Authorize` attribute in your controllers in the normal way.

 5. Keeping the best at last, this is the most important feature you will gain from using this library.
 The first thing you need to know is that the `HasPermission` attribute has some magic in